 We believe that our existing cash and cash equivalents, marketable securities, cash generated from operations, and available borrowings under our revolving credit facility will be sufficient to meet anticipated working capital needs, new product development and capital expenditures for at least the next 12 months.
-Over the past ten years, the Company utilized federal and state net operating loss carryforwards to offset taxable income, therefore reducing its income tax liabilities.
-The federal net operating loss carryforwards have been fully utilized as of December 31, 2015; therefore, actual income tax payments are expected to increase significantly in the future and will more closely approximate the provision for income taxes.

 The Company's growth strategy includes acquiring businesses that provide complementary product and services.
 It is anticipated that future acquisitions, if any, would be effected through cash consideration, stock consideration, or a combination of both.
 The issuance of our stock as consideration for an acquisition or to raise additional capital could have a dilutive effect on earnings per share and could adversely affect our stock price.
-The revolving credit facility contains financial covenants and availability calculations designed to set a maximum leverage ratio of outstanding debt to adjusted EBITDA and an interest coverage ratio of adjusted EBITDA to interest expense.
+The revolving credit facility contains financial covenants and availability calculations designed to set a maximum leverage ratio of outstanding debt to consolidated EBITDA (as defined in our credit facility) and an interest coverage ratio of consolidated EBITDA to interest expense.
 Therefore, the maximum borrowings against the revolving credit facility would be dependent on the covenant values at the time of borrowing.
-As of December 31, 2015, the Company was in material compliance with all covenants.
+As of December 31, 2016, the Company was in material compliance with all covenants.
 There can be no assurance that amounts available for borrowing under our revolving credit facility will be sufficient to consummate any possible acquisitions, and we cannot assure you that if we need additional financing that it will be available on terms favorable to us, or at all.
 Failure to generate sufficient cash flow from operations or raise additional capital when required in sufficient amounts and on terms acceptable to us could harm our business, financial condition and results of operations.